bbalser/Placebo/README.md

 Failed verifications will automatically print out all recorded interactions with the mocked module.

+## Asynchronous Testing

+Placebo supports asynchronous testing by using `$callers` and making the mock active for only the processess in the calling heirarchy.

+If the test is marked as `async: false` the mock is available globally.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed